Writing Tips and Best Practices

 Make headlines work harder.

-A headline might be the only thing an audience reads, so make sure it is informative and interesting and leaves them with a takeaway.
+A headline might be the only thing an audience reads, so make sure it is informative and leaves them with a takeaway.

 Be bold, but not brazen.